 An Unlikely Source of Encouragement

-There’s nothing in that summary that’s focused on parenting.
-I’m pretty sure she wasn’t thinking about how a working mom with tweens could use her book to think differently about parenting.
+There’s nothing in the book's summary about parenting.
+I’m pretty sure Jess Ekstrom wasn’t thinking about how a working mom with a teen and tween could use her book to think differently about parenting.
 I do hope she comes back to this book someday if she’s a mom and reads it with fresh eyes and a new perspective.

 After an incredibly difficult day with my oldest son, I shared a little on social media and was surprised by how much it seemed to resonate with people.
 Which made me realize--again--how rarely we see honesty and vulnerability from moms who are parenting tweens and teens.